BRAIN-chain/vrf-solidity/README.md

 ·----------------|---------------------------|-------------|-------------|-------------|--------------|-------------·
 ```

-The three auxiliary public functions (`decodeProof`, `decodePoint` and `computeFastVerifyParams`) are recommended to be used (if possible) as off-chain operations, so that there is not gas costs.

 ```
 ·----------------|---------------------------|-------------|-------------|-------------|--------------|-------------·
 |  Contract      ·  Method                   ·  Min        ·  Max        ·  Avg        ·  # calls     ·  usd (avg)  │